-These potential environmental impacts are evident from data provided by Scorecard.org.
-In 1999, Kenton County was ranked among the dirtiest/worst 20% of all counties in the U.S. by Scorecard.org in terms of carbon monoxide and volatile organic compound emissions.
-The City was also ranked among the dirtiest/worst 30% for nitrogen oxide and sulfur dioxide emissions and was ranked among the dirtiest/worst 10% of all counties in the U.S. in terms of an average individual's added cancer and noncancer risk from hazardous air pollutants, based on EPA's most current data.
+Further, Kenton County was ranked among the dirtiest/worst 20% of all counties in the U.S. in 1999 by Scorecard.org in terms of carbon monoxide and volatile organic compound emissions and was ranked among the dirtiest/worst 30% for nitrogen oxide and sulfur dioxide emissions.
+It was also ranked among the dirtiest/worst 10% of all counties in the U.S. in terms of an average individual's added cancer and noncancer risk from hazardous air pollutants, based on EPA's most current data.

 The American Lung Association's State of the Air: 2007 reports that Kenton County received a poor (C) grade for high ozone days and a very poor grade (D) for particle pollution.
 The Clean Air Task Force ranked the diesel soot cancer risk for a resident of Kenton County as 1 in 1,939, exceeding the risk of all other air toxics combined.
 The risk is 516 times greater than EPA's acceptable cancer level of 1 in one million (www.catf.us/projects/diesel/).
-The redevelopment of central brownfield properties, such as the DAS property, rather than continued development of outlying areas will help to address these impacts, providing improved air quality by reducing vehicular travel.
+By assessing and redeveloping central brownfield properties rather than continued development of outlying areas will help to address these impacts, providing improved air quality by reducing vehicular travel.